 Mise-O-Jeu has possibly the worst odds in all of Canada.
 They force you to place parlay wagers, and even then, their odds just are not nearly as competitive as an offshore sportsbook.
 You essentially lose over 20 cents off every dollar by betting on Mise-O-Jeu.

-You could create a five-game parlay on Mise-O-Jeu with a $10 wager, only to payout $40 but you could create that exact parlay on a sports betting site like BetOnline or InterTops and the payout would be $70.
+You could create a five-game parlay on Mise-O-Jeu with a $10 wager, only to payout $40 but you could create that exact parlay on a sports betting site like BetOnline or Everygame and the payout would be $70.

-Another flaw we see a Mise-O-Jeu is the restriction on single-game wagers like we outlined above.
+Another flaw we see a Mise-O-Jeu is a restriction on single-game wagers like we outlined above.
 Betting on multiple games can sometimes be too risky if the right bet isn’t there.
 If you don’t have the option to just bet on one game, you are missing out big time on the true sports betting experience.

 Forcing parlays just forces sports bettors to throw their money away, especially beginner bettors.
 Only experienced bettors really know how to win week after week with parlay betting.
 Mise-O-Jeu doesn’t have the expert oddsmakers on staff that can predict game outcomes accurately and confidently enough to have the betting odds that a big sportsbook like Bodog would, so they need to lower the odds to protect themselves.